 The only people who like Oregon are those who were born there, who never left, and those who've just arrived, perhaps.
 Else that place will shun you and try to take you for all you're worth, an outsider.
 So liberal they pretend to be, yet completely hostile to outsiders—from Portland to Eugene, I've stories.

 Still regret not walking down the coast while I was there, though.
 Or down the I-5 into California, camping as I go at my leisure.
 Before it's washed away.
 But I'll get there, I know.
 I feel it.
 Let me just cover my tiny lifestyle here,—my cost-of-living per month is almost embarrassingly low—then stash only a bit more.
-The site will be configurable by phone alone by that time—even faster than I expect, it seems to appear.
 Walk down to San Francisco, then take the train back home.
 The train there to Portland.
 Then down to Eugene, a few days there perhaps, kicking round the remnants of my crumbled life there.
 Back again, like everywhere I been, the spiral-like movements.
 Some scratch in my pockets this time.
 And now, a big bag of weed, thank y'.
 A place of my own to always return, safe in the middle of the country.
 Or, safer at least.
 The winds and tornadoes, and the electric storms here.
 But that sea is much more powerful.
 And she likes me.
 Would take me for her own if she can.
 It's Zeus who's god of the bolts.
 Throw them at me as he please, I have the aegis too.

 Was feeling off earlier, all day.
 Had a "nap" at about 20:00.
 Slept till midnight.
 Which I needed I think.
 Feeling much better now.
 I was so depressed and sad of a sudden, even here, happy, eventhough alone, it was that loneliness exactly that was heavy, if not creating, which you can only do so much.
 And I ate too, filled the belly finally.
 Funny, and then I slept, like a big baby.
 But, like I said, I needed it, I think.
 I feel much, much better, though still taste those sour fumes a touch, their after-taste, that noxious melancholy.
 But they'll dissipate as they come, suddenly.
 Which I recognize it now, don't fight it, the melancholy, let it run its course, and let it fade gently back away.
 Though was able to stay it for like 5 months before, from winter till just about a month before I left for here.
 And then for about 2 or 3 weeks it came, it wouldn't leave.
 Was, however, impatient, because I was so unused to it again, foolishly believing I might have conquered it completely, perhaps.
 And then here it was again, the old friend, so recently returned.
 But writing helps.
 I woke from that nap with new eyes, more serious.
 And so, my heart feels lighter because, too.
 Good nature, you must just release the venom sometimes, you're draining the reservoir.